GTonehour/wProjectDesktop/README.md

 - Opens a dedicated desktop for each project.

 # Configuration
-Configuration will be in `%LocalAppData%\wProjectDesktop\config` by default.
-You can specify a custom config path using the `-customConfig` parameter during installation (e.g., `.\Install.ps1 -customConfig "C:\MyCustomConfig"`).
+Configuration folder will be in `%LocalAppData%\wProjectDesktop\config` by default.
+You can replace it by a custom one using the `-customConfig` parameter during installation (e.g., `.\Install.ps1 -customConfig "C:\MyCustomConfig"`).

 ## Projects
+project.json
 ## Commands
+"Palette" folder
 ## Hotkey
+Coming soon.
 ## Apps
+Coming soon.

 # Comparisons
 ## FlowLauncher